cyber-republic/developer-workshop/2019-07-31/README.md

 1. You are using a Mac/Linux
 2. You have installed docker and docker-compose
 3. You have installed Go
+4. You have installed java
+5. You have installed Maven
+    - On Ubuntu, just do "sudo apt install maven"
-4. You have checked out https://github.com/cyber-republic/elastos-privnet/tree/v0.4 and are on tag v0.4
+6. You have checked out https://github.com/cyber-republic/elastos-privnet/tree/v0.4 and are on tag v0.4
-5. Catch up on First Developer Workshop on how to run an elastos private net on your local machine if you haven't.
+7. Catch up on First Developer Workshop on how to run an elastos private net on your local machine if you haven't.
 Visit [Elastos Developer Workshop #1: Running Private Net](https://www.youtube.com/watch?v=0Mn9pz2UORo) for more info

 ## Contents

 0. Set up your Private Net
-1. Create a DID
+1. Sidechain Service: Create a DID
-2. Retrieve Metadata stored in DID
+2. Sidechain Service: Retrieve Metadata stored in DID
-3. Sign message using DID Private Key
+3. Sidechain Service: Sign message using DID Private Key
-4. Verify contents of the message using DID Public key
+4. Sidechain Service: Verify contents of the message using DID Public key
-5.
+5. DIDClient Java SDK: Create a DID, Retrieve Metadata stored in DID, Sign message using DID Private Key and Verify contents of the message using DID Public key

 ## Set up your Private Net